-As Singapore imports most of its energy, energy prices in Singapore are subject to volatility in regional and global energy prices.
+As Singapore imports most of its energy, energy prices in Singapore are subjected to volatility in regional and global energy prices and not subsidised.
 Fuels are subject to excise duties and goods and services tax (GST).
 Taxes and duties make up about 30% of retail fuel price at the pump.